 You know, we talked about this yesterday.

-And they've written this book out there, and and and the headline the Washington Post, centrist Democrats urge party policy with muscle.
+And the headline, The Washington Post, centrist Democrats urge party policy with muscle.

-Democratic Hawks said yesterday that their party can win a war of ideas with Republicans over national security, but only if Democrats move beyond simply criticizing Bush and convince voters that they support strategies to defeat Islamic jihadists.
+Democratic hawks said yesterday that their party can win a war of ideas with Republicans over national security, but only if Democrats move beyond simply criticizing Bush and convince voters that they support strategies to defeat Islamic jihadists.

-Who's gonna believe them?
+Who's going to believe them?

-I hope they try.
+Well, I hope they try.

 Let me sum this story up for you.